 - Sunflower seed butter provides plant-based protein and heart healthy dietary fiber.
 It is an excellent source of vitamin E, folate, copper, magnesium, phosphorus and selenium.
 It is also a good source of vitamin B6, iron and zinc.

-The energy bites are refined sugar free and flavored with a touch of vanilla and cinnamon.
+The energy bites are flavored with a touch of maple syrup, vanilla and cinnamon.
 Everyone can enjoy these energy bites because they are nut-free, dairy-free, gluten-free, soy-free and vegan.

 I store these in the freezer and grab one or two when I need a pick me up.
 They definitely satisfy my sweet tooth too and could be used as an after dinner treat.
 They never last long in my household and my three year old loves to make these with me.